TimMikeladze/next-upload/README.md

 Out of the box `next-upload` provides two implementations of the `AssetStore` interface.

+### KeyvAssetStore

-- **KeyvAssetStore** - Works with any [keyv](https://github.com/jaredwray/) enabled store.
+Works with any [keyv](https://github.com/jaredwray/) enabled store.
 This includes popular databases such as Postgres, MySQL and Mongo.
 This is a simple option for getting started with an asset store with minimal overhead. **Warning:** Using keyv is inherently slower than using a more specific database client.
 If you are expecting a high volume of reads/writes to your asset store you should consider using a different implementation.

+### DrizzlePgAssetStore

-- **DrizzlePgAssetStore** - Works with a [Drizzle](https://github.com/drizzle-team/drizzle-orm) Postgres database.
+Works with a [Drizzle](https://github.com/drizzle-team/drizzle-orm) Postgres database.
 This is a great option if you are already using Drizzle in your application and want tighter integration with your database schema.
 It also provides a more performant option for high volume reads/writes to your asset store. **Note:** You must import and reexport `drizzlePgAssetsTable` from your Drizzle schema file as part of the database migration process to setup the asset store table.

 Below is an example of how to setup `next-upload` with a `KeyvAssetStore` using Postgres as the database.